Immigration – Green Card

 Other ways of Obtaining Green Cards

-Although obtaining a Green Card through employment and family are the most common ways, there are other ways to quality for a Green Card as descried below:
+Although obtaining a Green Card through employment and family are the most common ways, there are other ways to qualify for a Green Card as described below:

 - Diversity Immigrant Visa Program

 Green Card Through Lottery

 A Diversity Program mandated by the United States allocates 50, 000 visas per year to nationals from countries with low rates immigration to the United States.
 The applicants must meet specific requirements including specific skills/work experience.

 K – Visa

 The K Visa was created to speed up the immigration process for the fiance’ and the children of a US Citizen so that they can accompany them in the United States as soon as possible.
 For further information on the K-Visa, please see here.